 Photos via Unsplash

 Calling all fellow college seniors: We're here to share some useful tips with our fellow seniors or incoming seniors on how to avoid catching the dreaded “senioritis."
 As we are moments away from finishing our adventure here at Washington State University, it can be easy to fall into the trap of procrastination.
 That's why it's essential to stay on top of your to-do list, prioritize the most important things and enjoy it while you still can.1.
 Keep School at the Top of Your Priority List

 The only way you get to graduate is if you pass all of your classes.
 We recommend creating weekly study plans to map out the times you can dedicate to studying or doing homework.
 This way, you have already created your schedule and just need to follow it.
 We recommend using a planner or Google calendar and color-coding your classes.2.
 Hold Each Other Accountable

 Another helpful tool is to study with your friends or people in your classes to help hold each other accountable.
 We know that when we study alone, we finish earlier than we planned or start going on our phones because there is no one there to tell us otherwise.
-This can also make studying more enjoyable overall!
+This can also make studying more enjoyable overall!3.
+Destress

 Finding activities to destress will become crucial when you are slammed with a million things on your to-do list and need a method to cope.
 Something as simple as going for a walk to give your mind a break, exercising or blocking out social time in your schedule helps both your physical and mental health.
 This also helps your productivity because your best work is done when you are also feeling your best.